What is the Best TRT Protocol?

 If you want to get stronger in the gym, you can’t rely on goals alone – it is the system of consistent, measured and sustainable action which results in real improvements.
 Having a goal is part of the solution but won’t get you very far.

 The same is true of a good TRT protocol.
 Many men start TRT expecting amazing results after a couple of months.
 They may feel good initially, but then the symptoms return or they don’t feel quite right.
 At this point many men stop, exclaiming that it ‘hasn’t worked’.
-In reality, they haven’t followed the system.
+In reality, they haven’t followed the system and allowed their doctor to make the changes needed for them to optimise their protocol.

 To get fantastic results with TRT you need to have your blood results analysed regularly.
 This is followed by incremental adjustments in your protocol.
 Effective monitoring and changes lead to ‘dialling in’ of your TRT.
 Dialling in changes can take a few months up to a year in some cases.